wslukaa/WordSpace/README.md

+You can play the game yourself by downloading the file "SpaceWord.apk".
+This game can be played in an android environment of a size of Samsung Galaxy Tab A with screen size 9.7 inches.

 Click the image below and it will link you to a video with a demo of our game "Word Space".
 The demo of the game is presented by my groupmate Angela in the Samsung Solve for Tomorrow 2015 competition.